AwesomePresentations/awesome-moocs/README.md

   #### *For Hobbyists*
   ##### Step 1: Choose a Development Platform: 1) Raspberry-Pi or 2) Arduino
-          (Note that there are a lot more development platforms out there (such as BeagleBone Black, DragonBoard etc.), but the above two are the most beginner-friendly)
+  Note that there are a lot more development platforms out there (such as BeagleBone Black, DragonBoard etc.), but the above two are the most beginner-friendly.

   ##### Step 2: Brush up on Python (if you chose Raspberry-Pi) or C (if you chose Arduino) programming
   Skip this step if you already know the target programming language fairly well.

   | Course Link| MOOC Provider| Skill level | Timeline | Cost |
   |:--------|:-------------|:-------------|:-------------|:-------------|